PamalM/PYTHON-COVID-19-DATA-TRACKER/README.md

 # COVID-19-DATA-TRACKER

     Project Description:
-The goal of this project was to implement a COVID-19 (2019 - CoronaVirus) statistics tracker.
-This application allows users to fetch real-time statistics conerning the # confirmed, active, recovered and deaths for 6 individual countries.
-The user also has the ability to view statistics for the world as a whole.
-We have also chosen to show individual statistics for Canada's 13 provinces and territories.
-This application also allows for visual graph trends that showcase COVID-19 statistics over a few months time.
+The goal of this project was to implement a COVID-19 statistics tracker.
+This application allows users to fetch real-time statistics conerning the # confirmed, active, recovered and deaths for 6 individual countries, or the world as a whole.We have also chosen to show individual statistics for Canada's 13 provinces and territories.
+This application allows for visual graph trends that showcase COVID-19 statistics for over a few months.

 **Sample Output for Canada:**

 ![Project Sample:](doc/doc1.gif)

     Key Concepts:
-This project focuses heavily on API fetching, to retrieve and update information.
-We have also chosen to store the data locally on the user's machine whilst they execute the application.
-In addition, we utilized the matplotlib library to visualize the data into a graph format.
-Then, the tkinter module was utilized to create the Graphical User Interface.
+The key concepts of this project were to fetch real-time accurate COVID-19 statistics using API requests.
+In addition, JSON parsing was used to also allow the user to store this data on their local machine.
+The tkinter module allowed for the visualization of the statistics numbers and provide the graphical user inferface.
+The matplotlib library allowed for the graphical trends and plotting of information.

     How to execute the project:
-You can run this application in the format that works best for you.
-Please note, that this project was coded in Python 3.8, so that means you need to have python installed on your machine to execute this.
-From there on, you can either clone the project into a python compiler, or choose to download as a .zip and run the main.py file.
-The main.py file is base-file for the project.
-In addition, if you choose to run on your local machine using terminal or command prompt, you can also navigate to this project folder and execute the project using the command: python main.py
+To run this application, please make sure that you have Python installed on your local machines.
+This application was coded using Python 3.8.
+You can clone it into your compiler, or for my facebook friends, if you wish to run using either terminal, or command prompt that works fine also.
+Just navigate to the folder with the main.py script and run using that option also!